alip/mpdcron/modules/index.md

     modules = scrobbler

     [scrobbler]
-    # Http proxy to use, the module also respect http_proxy environment
+    # Http proxy to use, the module also respects http_proxy environment
     # variable.
     proxy = http://127.0.0.1:8080
     # Journal interval in seconds